google/gitiles/README.md

 guiding principle is simplicity: it has no formal access controls, no write access, no fancy Javascript, etc.

+Gitiles automatically renders `*.md` Markdown files into HTML for simplified documentation.
+Refer to the [Markdown documentation](/Documentation/markdown.md) for details.

 ## Contributing to Gitiles

 Please refer to the [Developer Guide](/Documentation/developer-guide.md).